Inter-Process Communication (IPC)¶

 Container-Side MCP Server¶

 The agent interacts with IPC through MCP tools exposed by the agent tools MCP server (running inside the container).
-These tools validate inputs and write the appropriate JSON files.
+These tools validate inputs and write the JSON files.
 The agent never writes IPC files directly.

 For the list of MCP tools available to agents, see Scheduled Tasks.